 The Art of Leonie Castelino

-An American Fiber Artist finds resonance in the emerging artistic movement of Contemporary Bojagi
+An American Fine Artist finds resonance in the artistic movement of Contemporary Bojagi Fiber Art

 Leonie Castelino’s art has been pushing the boundaries of the ancient Korean art form of Bojagi.

 Traditional Bojagi is a flat cloth to wrap objects of function, treasures or documents.
 It is created with pieces of fabric - squares, rectangles, triangles - juxtaposed and exquisitely seamed together.

 Leonie’s work breaks convention through her use of curved architectural lines, the creation of new cloth with Bojagi seam techniques, the layering of fabric to imply spatial dimension, and the sculpting new forms which float, move and sway.